 As part of our anti-litter policy, an infringement notice can be issued for littering or illegal dumping.

-The City of Karratha has a Dob in a Dumper program to highlight the problems of littering in the community.
-This form is available by clicking here.
+The City of Karratha has an online reporting tool where you can littering or illegal dumping.
+Report It is available by clicking here.
 If you see someone littering or dumping, please complete this form.

 Alternatively, you can report littering or illegal dumping by contacting Ranger Services on 9186 8555.
 It will greatly assist in taking the appropriate actions if you have the following information handy: